-Pepper Canyon West (PCW) provides 1400 student beds for upper division students, without any specific college affiliation.
-The units will have one bed per room, configured as studios, 2-bedroom, 4-bedroom and 6-bedroom apartments.
-A limited amount of common space is envisioned, yet the ground floor facing Rupertus holds tremendous opportunities for retail options to serve residents.
-Basis for Planning test fit assumptions are noted in the table.
+Pepper Canyon West (PCW) is planned to provide approximately 1400 student beds for upper division students, without any specific college affiliation.
+For the purposes of this Study, the units are assumed to be apartment style consistent with current campus housing with one bed per room, configured as studios, 2-bedroom, 4-bedroom and 6-bedroom apartments, although a detailed program is yet to be developed.
+A limited amount of common space is envisioned, yet the ground floor facing Rupertus holds tremendous opportunities for retail options to serve residents as well as the greater campus community due to it's proximity to the LRT and adjacency to Rupertus Walk.
+Basis for planning test fit assumptions are noted in the table.

 Conceived as a residential village the buildings that make up PCW are sited to develop clear relationships with the canyon and Rupertus Walk providing access, character and identity for the residents.
 Campus, Gilman Drive and canyon-facing edges should inform site planning decisions regarding building height, orientation, and program.
 Drawing residents to Rupertus Walk, the northern edge provides retail space to serve residents and support the transit-oriented development extending from the LRT station.
 The western edge is occupied by a generous open space between existing campus buildings and the PCW buildings.
 Configured as a 'woonerf', this open space serves multiple uses.
 First and foremost, it is a well-landscaped pedestrian street that serves as the main entry to this residential village.
 The 'woonerf' should also be designed to accommodate occasional/controlled access for service and emergency vehicles in well-defined locations that respect its pedestrian character and maintain students' safety.
 The eastern edge can engage the canyon with rustic connections to its more passive spaces and the park-like environment.
-The boundary between semi-private residential courtyards and more public canyon environment is reinforced by the significant pedestrian and bicycle path that runs along the canyon rim.
+The boundary between semi-private residential courtyards and more public canyon environment could be reinforced by the significant pedestrian and bicycle path that runs along the canyon rim.
 The southern edge provides a setback from Gilman Avenue and frames a significant campus entry from Villa La Jolla Drive.

 In studying configurations for PCW, careful attention is needed to insure required fire lanes (and hose pull locations and distances) are created, noting that most of these points will be accessed from Russell Lane.
-As previously noted, Gilman Drive and the LRT both generate a level of noise requiring mitigation.
+As previously noted, Gilman Drive and the LRT both generate a level of noise requiring thoughtful consideration.
 Bedrooms that face either Gilman or the LRT will likely require mechanical ventilation by code.
 Building configurations can be reviewed by acoustical consultants to determine extent of required noise mitigation.

 Basis for Planning

 Item Notes Test Fit

 1400 Apartment Style

 Beds 452,500 asf

 Common-Retail-Support 70,000 asf

-75% Efficiency 696,667 gsf
+75% Efficiency 696.667 gsf